cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Started work in the dev branch on saving playlist order.
+Converted Playlist to Playlist : IList, and started updating various logic.

+---

+Code-Ky Class Project - End Date
 * Publishing you have to keep MSIX package enabled or Visual Studio IDE will not Compile
   * Once you enable Publishing, even once, afterwards if you change the compiler options, you may have to clean the solution, clean the Maui App, and force delete the Maui App's /bin and /obj folders.
 Then Recompile the Maui App Separately.
 * Added ALL keyword.
 Mostly Bug testing and minor documentation updates.